 Pursuant to the execution of the ICA the lenders appointed M/s Deloitte Touche Tohmatsu India LLP as Process Advisory (PA) in the resolution process of the Company.
 Subsequent to the abovementioned appointment the representatives of Deloitte attended one of the Joint Lenders Meeting held on 13th January, 2020, wherein the plans regarding the way forward on the resolution process were presented.
-Pursuant to the quotes sought by Deloitte from various valuers and legal consultants to carry out the valuation of the Company and estimation on the recoverability of arbitration claims of the Company, the quote received from Duff and Phelps (D&P) was found to be lower as compared to others.
-Based on the recommendation by Deloitte the Company signed an engagement letter with Duff and Phelps (D&P) on such terms and conditions as directed by IDBI Bank
+Subsequently on the recommendation by Deloitte the Company signed an engagement letter with Duff and Phelps (D&P) to carry out the valuation of the Company and estimation on the recoverability of arbitration claims of the Company and on such terms and conditions as directed by IDBI Bank.

 In furtherance to the execution of the ICA, the Company submitted a draft resolution plan to the consortium of lenders.
-Pursuant to the submission of the resolution plan, two lenders including the lead monitoring institution provided their in-principle sanction letter to the company.
-The salient features of the sanction letters are:
+Pursuant to the submission of the resolution plan, Seven lenders including the lead monitoring institution provided their in-principle sanction to the company and the company is pursuing for the approval with other lenders as well.